PPP fully prepared to thwart ‘PTIMF’ budget: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari announced Saturday that the PPP was fully determined to thwart ‘PTIMF’ budget in Parliament as the upcoming budget will be dictated by the IMF, and it would serve their interests, instead of those of the people of Pakistan.
+ISLAMABAD: Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari announced Saturday that the PPP fully had prepared determined to thwart ‘PTIMF’ budget in Parliament as the upcoming budget will be dictated by the IMF, and it would serve their interests, instead of the people of Pakistan.

 “Passing the IMF’s proposed budget would be tantamount to undermining the freedom and integrity of the country and the PPP could not, in good conscience, allow the puppet PTI government to make Pakistan a vassal state,” he said in a statement on Saturday.